Caroline Stevermer facts for kids

 Cecelia and Kate

-With Patricia C. Wrede, she wrote three novels set in an alternate Regency England where magic and non-magic society exist side by side and cooperatively.
+With Patricia C. Wrede, Stevermer wrote three novels set in an alternate Regency England where magic exists.
 The authors tell these stories from the first-person perspectives of cousins Kate and Cecelia (and, in the third book, two additional characters), who recount their adventures in magic and polite society.
-These works are epistolary novels, written using the style of the letter game.
+The first book is an epistolary novel.
+Unusually, it was written by the two authors exchanging letters with each other for the alternating sections, but never discussing the plot (the "Letter Game").

 - Sorcery and Cecelia or The Enchanted Chocolate Pot: Being the Correspondence of Two Young Ladies of Quality Regarding Various Magical Scandals in London and the Country (1988, reprinted 2003)